umdfiresa2024/research-Greenspace/README.md

 Fixed effects:

-Police district: controls for better or worse conditions in the city
+- Police district: controls for better or worse conditions in the city

-DOW: controls any differences that might have occurred one day to another
+- DOW: controls any differences that might have occurred one day to another

-Month: controls any differences that might have occurred one month to another
+- Month: controls any differences that might have occurred one month to another

-Year: controls any differences that might have occurred one year to another
+- Year: controls any differences that might have occurred one year to another

-## Question 9: What is the impact of the treatment effect once fixed effects are included?

-Answer:
+##

+The following code segments create new column holiday_bin is created which represents whether there was a school holiday or or not.
+Additionally, they create 4 regression models which help us understand the effect temperature and holidays play on mental health calls.
+We split these models for the winter and summer.

 ``` r
 #install.packages("lfe")